 Rumoured to be an upcoming set by Red Box, but not yet confirmed on the manufacturer's website.
 This will be the first Napoleonic set by Red Box.

-Two photos showing four masters can be seen on a Russian-language website.
-One photo shows three grenadiers of the Pavlov regiment in distinctive mitre caps - an NCO with halberd, a standard bearer and a drummer, as well as an officer in bicorne,
+Two photos, each showing four masters, can be seen on a Russian-language website.
+One photo shows three grenadiers of the Pavlov regiment in distinctive mitre caps - an NCO with halberd, a standard bearer and a drummer, as well as an officer in bicorn,

-while the other photo shows an officer in bicorne as well as an NCO with musket, a standard bearer and a drummer, all three wearing the (1805 pattern?) shako.
+while the other photo shows an officer in bicorn as well as an NCO with musket, a standard bearer and a drummer, all three wearing the (1805 pattern?) shako.

 Sergent Arny ---- 2nd Battalion

 KGL - "Defence of La Haye Sainte - Waterloo"